Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXIII. Logon-Logoff Scripts-Config/README.md

 ## 4. ❓ Troubleshooting Logon/Logoff Scripts

-When the scripts did not execute as expected, troubleshooting steps include checking script permissions, ensuring proper network connectivity, and reviewing Event Viewer logs for any error messages related to script execution.
+When the scripts did not execute as expected, troubleshooting steps included checking script permissions, ensuring proper network connectivity, and reviewing Event Viewer logs for any error messages related to script execution.

 📸 **Checking NTFS Permissions for `Logon Script`**